BurraAbhishek/Standard-Calculator/README.md

 ## Privacy Policy

 All operations are performed in the browser.
 No information is transmitted over the Internet while you're using this app.

+This application uses browser storage (DOM storage) to store user preferences on light mode and dark mode.

+When you're saving a calculation history, it downloads a JavaScript file.
+This file contains an array which stores the timestamp of saving the file and the saved calculations.
+You can only upload these JavaScript files to load your calculation history.